ammar-qazi/HisaabFlow/README.md

 ## Supported Banks

-FlowParser includes templates for:
+HisaabFlow includes templates for:

 - **Wise** (USD, EUR, HUF, PKR currency pockets)
 - **NayaPay** (Pakistani digital wallet)
 - **Erste Bank** (Hungarian bank)

-But the power is in the configuration system - you can add any bank by creating a simple `.conf` file.
+But the power is in the configuration system.
+You can add any bank by creating a simple `.conf` file.

 ## Future Plans

 Here's what's coming next:

 ### Near Term
-- **Revolut support** (high demand)
+- **Revolut support**
 - **PDF parsing** for banks that don't provide CSV exports
 - **More output formats** beyond Cashew
 - **Date range filtering** for partial exports